-- Ensure all teaching across school is good. - Reducing class sizes through the use of groups in mornings (Year 3) thus improving opportunities for effective teaching and accelerating progress. - Ensure each year group has a full-time teaching assistant who can provide small group / 1:1 work focussed on overcoming gaps in learning. - Additional pastoral support. - Support payment for activities, educational visits and residentials.
+- Ensure all teaching across school is good. - Ensure each year group has a full-time teaching assistant who can provide small group / 1:1 work focussed on overcoming gaps in learning. - Additional pastoral support. - Support payment for activities, educational visits and residentials.